magnars/stasis/README.md

 Add `[stasis "0.5.0"]` to `:dependencies` in your `project.clj`.

-## Another static site generator?
+## Another static site framework?
 Why?

-I didn't want a static site *framework*, I wanted a *library*.
+Well, that's exactly it.
+I didn't want to use a framework.
+I don't like the restrained feeling when using them.
+I prefer coding things over messing around with configuration files.

+Statis offers only a few functions that are pretty useful when creating static web sites.

 If you want a framework that makes it really quick and easy to create a blog, you should take a look at these:

 - [misaki](https://github.com/liquidz/misaki) is a Jekyll inspired static site generator in Clojure.
 - [Madness](http://algernon.github.io/madness/) is a static site generator, based on Enlive and Bootstrap.